sysfatal/sysfatal.github.io/index.md

 ## [Polyglottar, a TAR+ELF polyglot](polyglottar-en.html)
 _Sun Apr 12 17:58:47 CEST 2020_

 This post describes a TAR+ELF polyglot PoC: **polyglottar**.
-The file is identified as a TAR file, but it's also an ELF binary file that can be executed in a Linux system.... [(continue)](polyglottar.html)
+This file is identified and can be used as a TAR, but it's also an ELF binary that can be executed on a Linux system... [(continue)](polyglottar-en.html)

 ---